Metabolic Syndrome and Adult Chronic Disease Risk

 Classification

-- Core metabolic cluster: Abdominal adiposity, hyperglycemia, dyslipidemia, and hypertension.
+- Core metabolic cluster: Abdominal adiposity, hyperglycemia, dyslipidemia, and hypertension; risk-cluster concern is commonly identified when any 3 of 4 are present.

-- Glycemic trajectory: Normoglycemia to prediabetes to type-2-diabetes-mellitus.
+- Glycemic trajectory: Normoglycemia to prediabetes to diabetes-mellitus when cluster risk is not reversed.

 - Vascular consequence pattern: Microvascular and macrovascular injury progression.